awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-create-iam-roles.md

 1. Choose **Update trust policy**\.

-## Step 2\.3: Create a Policy and Role for Using Amazon Pinpoint Resources<a name="tutorials-importing-data-create-iam-roles-pinpoint"></a>
+## Step 2\.3: Create a policy and role for using Amazon Pinpoint resources<a name="tutorials-importing-data-create-iam-roles-pinpoint"></a>

 The next policy that you need to create is one that allows Lambda to interact with Amazon Pinpoint\.
 Specifically, this policy allows Lambda to call the Amazon Pinpoint phone number validation service, and to create import jobs in Amazon Pinpoint\.
 It also allows Amazon Pinpoint to read from your Amazon S3 bucket when you create an import job\.